teojunda/tp/docs/UserGuide.md

 1. Ensure you have Java `11` or above installed in your Computer.

+To install Java on a Windows computer, click [here](https://www.java.com/en/download/help/windows_manual_download.html).

+To install Java that is compatible with our application on a Mac computer, download and install the Azul build of OpenJDK 11 version found [here](https://www.azul.com/downloads/?version=java-11-lts&os=macos&architecture=arm-64-bit&package=jdk-fx) (scroll to the bottom of the page) -- it supports fat JAR files compiled by all other systems that we have tested.
+Remember to choose the JDK FXversion (not any other versions).

+To install Java on a Linux computer, click [here](https://www.java.com/en/download/help/linux_x64_install.html).

 To check the version of Java installed on your computer, click [here](https://www.java.com/en/download/help/version_manual.html) if you are using a Windows or Mac computer, and click [here](https://phoenixnap.com/kb/check-java-version-linux) if your computer is running Linux.

-1. Download the latest `TAToolkit.jar` from [here](https://github.com/AY2324S2-CS2103T-F14-3/tp/releases).
+2. Download the latest `TAToolkit.jar` from [here](https://github.com/AY2324S2-CS2103T-F14-3/tp/releases).

-1. Copy the file to the folder you want to use as the _home folder_ for your TA Toolkit.
+3. Copy the file to the folder you want to use as the _home folder_ for your TA Toolkit.

-1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar TAToolkit.jar` command to run the application.<br>
+4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar TAToolkit.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/ActualUi.png)

-1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

    * `ls` : Lists all contacts.